Trout and grayling – feeding and spawning

 Out here on the open coast they can stuff themselves with the shoals of sand eel, sprat and herring.
 In no time they can grow much bigger than they would have been able to do in the fjords, where the majority of the feed is made up of sticklebacks, gobies, shrimps and sand-hoppers.

+Thick-bellied cod also shown up along the shores of East Jutland.
 The coastal waters now have a temperature that really suits the cod and it can be seen very close to the shore, where it hunts for its favourite food – crunchy crabs.
 The best time for spotting it is the hours just before and just after sunset.